stephenajulu/julzinsight.co/content/about.md

             url: /services/open-source-solutions
             style: button
         content: |-
           We streamline open-source software for clients.
 We handle hosting, customization, and ongoing management.
 Our experts tailor the software to fit unique needs, ensuring security, compliance, and optimal performance.
-Whether it is the following or other customized solutions.
+Whether it is the following or other bespoke open-source software solutions.
+We've got your back.
           - Private Cloud and Office Suite
           - Streamlined Document Workflow
           - Electronic Document Management and Digitization